 However, Bug Bounty is very important for our sales and marketing: it’s clearly a differentiator to large prospect accounts.
 We mention it systematically in our request for proposal submissions as it’s seen by the market as a quality hallmark.

-What are the differences between the results of a pentest and Bug Bounty?
+What are the differences between the results of a penetration testing and Bug Bounty?

-I’ve had the same reports from both, but there are clearly many more reports from Bug Bounty than from pentest.
-And after having carried out a pentest on a given scope, running Bug Bounty always brings additional vulnerabilities.
+I’ve had the same reports from both, but there are clearly many more reports from Bug Bounty than from penetration testing.
+And after having carried out a penetration testing on a given scope, running Bug Bounty always brings additional vulnerabilities.

-One of the problems with pentests is results mainly depend on the expertise of the pentester.
-Our last pentest showed up some relevant things, but when you compare its results with those of the Bug Bounty program we launched afterwards… there’s no comparison.
+One of the problems with penetration testings is results mainly depend on the expertise of the penetration tester.
+Our last penetration testing showed up some relevant things, but when you compare its results with those of the Bug Bounty program we launched afterwards… there’s no comparison.

 Have you seen any changes in your teams since you started using Bug Bounty?